redmix-run/redmix/docs/docs/graphql.md

 According to the spec, for every field in your sdl, there has to be a resolver in your Services.
 But you'll usually see fewer resolvers in your Services than you technically should.
 And that's because if you don't define a resolver, GraphQL Yoga server will.

-The key question the Yoga server asks is: "Does the parent argument (in Redmix apps, the `parent` argument is named `root`&mdash;see [Redmix's Resolver Args](#redwoods-resolver-args)) have a property with this resolver's exact name?"
+The key question the Yoga server asks is: "Does the parent argument (in Cedar apps, the `parent` argument is named `root`&mdash;see [Cedar's Resolver Args](#redwoods-resolver-args)) have a property with this resolver's exact name?"
 Most of the time, especially with Prisma Client's ergonomic returns, the answer is yes.

 Let's walk through an example.
 Say our sdl looks like this: